HalcyonSolutions/MultiHopDatasetConstruction/path_quality_scorer/README.md

 ### How-to-run
+- If you want to try your own dataset, put it in the `data/multihop/`
+- I recommend using Batch Processing (second option)
 - Evaluate dataset of paths directly (you may hit the rate limit)
-    1. Run the dataset of paths directly: `python batch_pre_processing.py --input_dataset 2_hop_filt.csv  --model gpt-4o-mini --hop 2`
+    1. Run the dataset of paths directly: `python path_quality_scorer.py --input 3_hop_filt_50.csv --output evaluated_3_hop_filt_50_test.csv --model gpt-4o-mini --hop 3 --from_scratch True`
-    2. It will create `scores_backup.csv` file, do not deleted it by accident.
+    2. It will create `data/multihop/scores_backup.csv` file, do not deleted it by accident.
 If the main function completed succefully the results will be merged with the input dataset and `scores_backup.csv` will be deleted.
 - Evaluate the dataset of paths using Batch API (lower cost + higher rate limit)
-    1. Preprocess: `python batch_pre_processing.py --input_dataset 2_hop_filt.csv  --model gpt-4o-mini --hop 2`.
-The result of this command is a produced file(s) in `data/batch_input/`, since OpenAI Batch API has a token limit (2M), we have to split the batch files into multiple if that limit is exceeded.
-    2. Run the Batch API: `python path_quality_scorer_batch.py --input 2_hop_filt.csv --model gpt-4o-mini --hop 2 --monitor True --output_list_file my_batches.txt`.
-The result of this command is stored in `data/batch_output/`, the file name should be `batch_file_name + _results`.
-It also produces the `.txt` file that contains all processed batch file names.
-    3. Running `python batch_output_processing.py --dataset 2_hop_filt_10.csv --results my_batches.txt --model gpt-4o-mini` will add a new column to a multihop dataset with path evaluation scores.
-    4. Note that using `--monitor` True will display the status of your batch every 60 seconds.
-You can stop monitoring at any time by pressing **CTRL+C** or setting `--monitor False`.
-The batch process itself runs on OpenAI's servers.
-Be sure to write down the batch id so you can check the status of your batch at any time.
-Keep in mind that the batch will be automatically canceled after 24 hours.
+    - `./execute.sh -d 3_hop_filt_50.csv -i test -o test -m gpt-4o-mini -h 3` it will create `evaluated_filename` in the `data/multihop/` directory
+        - -d is the dataset to be used for the quality scoring process
+        - -i is the name of the folder where the batch input files will be stored
+        - -o is the name of the folder where the batch output files will be stored
+        - -m is the pre-processing model to be used
+        - -h is the hop value for the quality scoring process

-- Additionally, `path_quality_scorer.py` will display the amount of tokens that was used, and the cost. `batch_pre_processing.py` will display amount of tokens and cost as well but only for input.
+    - Additionally, `path_quality_scorer.py` will display the amount of tokens that was used, and the cost. `execute.sh` will display amount of tokens and cost as well but only for input.

-If you want to try your own dataset, put it in the `data/multihop/`